eilam-ashbell/seft-parser/readme.md

 # SEFT-parser

-SEFT-parser is an image parser for reading Samsung trailer metadata
+SEFT-parser is an image parser for reading Samsung trailer metadata.

+This package was written thanks to the analysis that Dr. Neal Krawetz performed and wrote in [this blog post](https://www.hackerfactor.com/blog/index.php?/archives/1039-Reversing-Samsung-Metadata.html)

 ## Installation